kentcdodds/old-kentcdodds.com/content/blog/state-colocation-will-make-your-react-app-faster/index.md

 domain-specific contexts), then the problem is less pronounced as well.

 I also want to note that you can definitely apply colocation with Redux to get these benefits as well.
-Just limit what you store in redux to be actual global state and colocate everything else and you're golden.
+Just limit what you store in Redux to be actual global state and colocate everything else and you're golden.
+The problem is that people are having perf issues with Redux because they aren't using proper Redux patterns and tools to ensure that components aren't re-rendering when they shouldn't be (like [reselect](https://github.com/reduxjs/reselect)) and they're putting too much state into Redux.

 ## Conclusion